jenkinsci/performance-plugin/docs/RunTests.md

 ![](run_extended_config.png)

-Clicking on "Advanced..." will open several flags that can alter build step behavior:
+Clicking on "Advanced..." will open several options that can alter build step behavior:

+- _Change working directory_ - set working directory in which test will be run, by default will be used build workspace
+- _Change 'bzt' version_ - set `bzt` version that will be installed inside a `virtualenv`, by default will be installed the latest version
 - _Automatically generate performance report_ - enabled by default, builds [performance trend report](Reporting.md) from Taurus execution results, you can turn it off if you don't need report
 - _Mark build unstable/failed based on exit code_ - enabled by default, will mark build step failed if Taurus exit code is 1, and will mark it unstable if it's another non-zero exit code
 - _Print debug output from all commands_ - enable this flag if you are experiencing `bzt` installation issues and want to get more debugging information into console log